01-edu/public/subjects/atm-management-system/audit/README.md

 ###### Can you confirm that those account were deleted, both in the application and data storage (text file `"records.txt"` or database)?

-##### Resorting to the user Alice select the option `"Remove existing account"` and try to remove and non-existing account.
+##### Resorting to the user Alice select the option `"Remove existing account"` and try to remove an account that does not exist.

 ###### Did the application prompt some type of error saying that the account does not exist?